rcarra-arq/aws-highly-available-webapp-terraform/README.md

 and **CloudWatch alarms** on CPU trigger the scaling.
 If one instance or even a whole zone fails, the load balancer just keeps serving from the others.

 **A real troubleshooting case.** Setting up the CI for this project, `terraform init` kept failing in GitHub Actions with an `openpgp: key expired` error while installing the AWS provider.
 It took me hours.
-I tried clearing the plugin cache and pinning the provider to an older version — and none of it worked.
+I tried clearing the plugin cache and pinning the provider to an older version, and none of it worked.
 I kept investigating and found it wasn't my configuration at all: it was a known bug in Terraform 1.6.0's signature check, fixed in later versions.
 Updating the pipeline to Terraform 1.9.8 solved it.
-What I took from this: a CI failure isn't always your fault — sometimes the tool itself is the problem.
+What I took from this: a CI failure isn't always your fault, sometimes the tool itself is the problem.

 ## What I Learned